The smem

 organisation

-The smem is a non-profit organisation.
+The smem is a non-profit organization.
 Our team consists of a five-member executive committee and about thirty committed employees.
-All of them make a professional contribution, but most of them do so on a voluntary basis.
+All of them make a professional contribution to the smem’s activities, but most of them do so on a voluntary basis.
 The current paid activities of smem do not even represent a full-time position.
-In the long term, smem relies on voluntary and unpaid cooperation.
+In the long term, the museum relies on voluntary and unpaid cooperation.

 This applies in particular to the testing and maintenance of instruments and to the documentation via our database.
-The smem welcomes anyone who would be motivated to give a few hours from time to time to participate in the development of our institution.
+The smem welcomes anyone who would be motivated to give a few hours from time to time, in situ or online, to participate in the development of our institution.

 Revue de presse